Limiting Truck Driver Turnover

-Why should this matter?
+Why is truck driver turnover so high and why does that matter to you?
 It doesn’t unless you want your business to make money.
 Industry experts peg the average cost of truck driver turnover at $11,500 per driver, which includes lost revenue due to a truck sitting idle plus the cost of recruitment and the training of a replacement driver.
 With turnover rates on the rise, what can be done to break the cycle and staunch the associated flood of lost revenue?

 To stabilize the problem, one must first fully understand the underlying facets.
 Fleets around the world are hunting for strategies to keep drivers from fleeing to their competitors.
-We take a look at exactly what factors are driving this trend and how companies can manage the threat.
+We take a look at exactly what factors are driving this trend and how companies can manage the threat of driver turnover.

 Why are so many truck drivers playing the field?

 A survey conducted by Driver iQ pinpointed the top causes of driver turnover:

 - Unpredictability of Paycheck Each Week

 On the surface, the solution seems simple: solve these issues, and the problem goes away.
 But it’s not that easy, especially when we look at compensation.